The research group

-The aim of investigating the relationship between “dominator” and “partnership” models within textual phenomena of different natures is based on the awareness that it is primarily in the texts that all ideologies are institutionalized and re-produced in more or less explicit ways.
-The text is thus studied not as a faithful reflection of reality but as a privileged con-text through which changes of the status quo can be envisaged.
-Texts belonging to different genres (fiction, drama, poetry, journalism, advertising, politics, etc.) are selected and analyzed in order to examine the different gender relations (“traditional” hierarchies of male/female), discriminations (institutionalized social violence), social structures (hierarchical and authoritarian social organizations) and those semiotic codes which reinforce and strengthen them.
-What is central is the study of myths, archetypes and symbols as instruments for creating and reinforcing a cultural paradigm.
+The objective of investigating the relationship between ‘dominant’ and ‘egalitarian’ models starting from textual phenomena of different natures is based on the awareness that it is mainly in texts that every ideology sediments and re-produces itself in a more or less explicit manner.
+The text is therefore analysed not as a faithful mirror of reality, but above all as a privileged place in which to suggest and prefigure transformations of the status quo.
+To this end, a corpus of texts belonging to different genres (narrative, theatrical, poetic, journalistic, advertising, political, etc.) is selected and analysed in order to carefully examine the different relationships between gender (the ‘traditional’ hierarchy of male over female), discrimination (institutionalised social violence), social structures (hierarchical and authoritarian social organisations) and the semiotic codes that govern and reinforce them.
+Fundamental is the study of myths, archetypes and symbols as tools for creating and reinforcing a cultural paradigm.

 The aims of the Group are:

 - to investigate partnership configurations in linguistic, literary, cultural and educational contexts;

 - to disseminate the publication of research by writers, scholars and critics;

 - to organize seminars, exchanges and conferences, encouraging an international perspective upon debates in partnership studies;

 - to develop collaborative research projects with other research centres, universities, schools and cultural institutions;

 - to promote partnership education principles at university, in schools, international institutions and research centres.